deeprony7/deploy-to-aws-w-ansible-terraform/README.md

 # Deploying to AWS with Terraform and Ansible

+* Run `aws configure --profile <profile_name>` to set up your credentials.
+You need the access and the secret key for this.
+  *PS: I am using profile_name as demo*
 * Lets start by setting up S3 backend so we can persist Terrafrom state
 ```aws s3api create-bucket --bucket <bucket_name> --profile <profile_name>```
 OR